Why Should I Pay Wealthsimple a 0.5% Fee? | Wealthsimple

 But what if I need help figuring out how much to invest?
 Or how much risk I should take on?
 What if I need some advice that doesn't come from a really pretty app?
 Do you guys make me talk to a robot?

 I feel like you're giving me softballs here, Andrew.
 Yes, with that fee, you get unfettered, free, all-you-like telephone advice from our team of Portfolio Managers.
-Each member of that team is registered as a Portfolio Manager — that means they have a certification in giving the kinds of advice they'll be giving.
+Each member of that team is a Certified Financial Planner — that means they have a certification in giving the kinds of advice they'll be giving.
 And all our Portfolio Managers have backgrounds managing the investments of high net worth clients.
 They have the kind of vast financial planning experience to ensure our clients are set up with portfolios aligned to their goals, and know all the totally-legal tricks to make sure you’re not paying a penny more than you need to be in taxes.

 And they're also very nice and friendly and don't use language only accountants understand.